Kyja Stygar, M.D.

-Infant mental health refers to the well-being of infants and children up to age 3 and includes the child's emotional and social growth and development.
-Many new caregivers (moms, dads, grandparents and foster parents) can experience normal challenges with their infants.
-When challenges become persistent or apparently unchangeable, caregivers may experience anxiety and frustration.
-Seeking supportive counsel with an expert in infant and early childhood development can provide helpful strategies to reduce stress.
+Infant mental health refers to the well-being of infants and children up to age 3, and it includes a child's emotional and social growth and development.
+Many new caregivers ― moms, dads, grandparents and foster parents ― can experience normal challenges with their infants.
+When challenges become persistent or apparently unchangeable, caregivers can experience anxiety and frustration themselves.
+Seeking support with an expert in infant and early childhood development can provide helpful strategies to reduce stress for everyone involved.

-Indicators of infant mental health difficulties may be:
+Indicators of infant mental health concerns can include: